Hiren-Lad-svg/core/os-lifecycle-policy.md

-# .NET Core Supported OS Lifecycle Policys
+# .NET Core Supported OS Lifecycle Policy

 .NET Core is [supported by Microsoft](microsoft-support.md) on a range of operating systems.